learn-co-curriculum/phase-3-ruby-oo-basics-introduction/README.md

 We'll be discussing these basics of OOP in Ruby:

-* Local variables and instance variables
+* Classes and instances
 * Instance methods
+* Variable scope
+* Object Attributes
+* Setter and Getter Methods
 * Setting instance variables from initialize
-* Global variables
-* Variable scope
-* The `new` class method

 Ruby is a powerful object-oriented language used by popular applications.
 In the upcoming lessons you'll build the foundational knowledge of OOP to be well on